 Get Connected through the W.E.L.L.

 In the Fall and Winter months, the Westminster community gathers on Wednesday to share a meal at 5:30 pm, then participate in various learning opportunities and activities for the whole family from 6:30 – 7:30 pm.
 Class range from 3-week, 5-week to 10-week classes.
-In the Summer, there is an adult evening study during July.

 - Prayer Shawl Knitters will continue their special ministry of knitting shawls that are shared with persons who may be experiencing a life crisis or transition.
 Every shawl is knitted and blessed with the prayers of those participating.
 New folks are always welcome to join the group in the Redington house.
 Celeste Wall serves as leader.